pooley182/Plex-Meta-Manager-Wiki/Plex-Attributes.md

-In order to connect to your Plex Library, you must define where the script can find the library.
-A `plex` mapping can be either in the root of the config file as global mapping for all libraries or you can specify the plex mapping individually per library.
+Configuring Plex is required in order to connect to your library.
+A `plex` mapping can be either in the root of the config file as global mapping for all libraries or you can specify the `plex` mapping individually per library.
 Here's the full set of attributes you can set with a `plex` mapping:

 ```yaml
 plex: